eshard/obfuscator-llvm/README.md

 ## Compilation

-To build this llvm plugin you need an llvm already built and define the path to llvm headers with `LLVM_INCLUDE_DIRS`.
+To build this plugin you need an llvm already built and installed version of llvm.
+Please refer to [llvm documentation](https://llvm.org/docs/CMake.html) to build and install llvm to the prefix of your choice.

-Example if llvm is installed at `/opt/llvm` set `-D LLVM_INCLUDE_DIRS="/opt/llvm/include/"`
+For example if you installed llvm at `/opt/llvm` with `-D CMAKE_INSTALL_PREFIX=/opt/llvm`.

-Then
+Then, to compile the plugin

 ```
 git clone https://github.com/eshard/llvm-obfuscation.git
 cd llvm-obfuscation

-cmake -D LLVM_INCLUDE_DIRS="/opt/llvm/include/"
+export LLVM_DIR=/opt/llvm/lib/cmake
+cmake -S . -B /tmp/llvm-obfuscation

-cmake --build .
+cmake --build /tmp/llvm-obfuscation
 ```

+If the compilation is successful the plugin is `libLLVMObfuscator.so` and can be used with **clang** (`-fpass-plugin=`) or **opt** (`-load-pass-plugin`).

 ## Usage